SatvikPraveen/SatvikPraveen/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I am currently an MSDS (Master of Science in Data Science) at Texas A&M University, College Station, Texas, United States.
-I am an aspiring data scientist with an aim to establish myself as a distinguished Data Scientist in the industry. 🚀
+I am currently immersed in the dynamic world of data as an MSDS (Master of Science in Data Science) student at the esteemed Texas A&M University in College Station, Texas, United States.
+My journey is fueled by a fervent ambition to carve out a prominent niche for myself as a distinguished Data Scientist in the industry, propelling my career trajectory like a rocket. 🚀

-I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Python, Git, Docker, Excel, Postgre SQL, etc. I have been a part of several group projects, many of which I have led and there has been some where I have made crucial contributions.
+My passion lies in the realm of problem-solving, coupled with a penchant for pioneering first-principle thinking.
+Driven by purpose and invigorated by the challenge of uncovering innovative solutions, I possess a robust foundation in a plethora of tools, including Python, Git, Docker, Excel, Postgre SQL, and more.
+Throughout my academic journey, I have not only been an active participant in various group projects but have also assumed leadership roles, contributing significantly to the success of these initiatives.

-I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
-When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.
+Beyond the code, I am an intrepid explorer of new technologies, an insatiable learner, and a born problem-solver.
+In moments when I step away from the screen, you'll catch me indulging my curiosity by watching tech-related YouTube videos.

-Feel free to connect with me @SatvikPraveen or just to say hello!
-Let's make a mark in data science together. 🌟
+I welcome you to connect with me at @SatvikPraveen, whether for professional networking or just to exchange a friendly greeting.
+Let's collaborate and leave our mark on the exciting landscape of data science together. 🌟

 <img align="right" height="225" width="350" alt="" src="https://github.com/SatvikPraveen/SatvikPraveen/blob/main/Gif/giphy_1.gif" />